namrata-karmakar/namrata-karmakar/README.md

 - 🔭 I’m currently working on rewriting the front-end of a To-Do List Application using Angular.
 I've already built the back-end using Node.js, Express and TypeScript.
 You can find the repo [here](https://github.com/namrata-karmakar/todo-ts-tdd).
 I have also built the [front-end](https://github.com/namrata-karmakar/todo-vanilla-ui) for the same app using vanilla JS.

-- 🌱 I'm currently learning Angular and MySQL.
-I plan on learning NestJS, GraphQL and PostgreSQL in the coming months.
+- 🌱 I'm currently using Angular and NestJS at my workplace.
+I plan on learning GraphQL and PostgreSQL in the coming months.

 - 💼 I'm currently working as a Programmer Analyst at IrisLogic Inc. I'm not open to new positions, however, I'm always open to chat about any opportunities.
 You may approach me via Twitter.